Holiday Hours

 1. Set the holiday dates in the Business Hours section (covered below)

-2. Manually activate your holiday script on the Receptionist page before the holiday begins
+2. Manually activate your holiday script in the Inbound tab before the holiday begins

 3. Switch back to your regular business hours script after the holiday ends